hannutt/FlaskApi/README.md

 The selected component contains an onChange event handler that calls a JavaScript function.
 The JavaScript function transfers the name of the field selected by the user to a hidden html input field, from which the Python function performing the search retrieves it using the request.form.get method.

+ABOUT JQUERY

-JQUERY functions facilitate CRUD operations.
-With this program, you don't need to enter the object ID, just click on it and it will go to the input field. speeds up, for example, the deletion of records from the database.
+JQUERY functions make CRUD operations easier. you don't have to enter the object ID separately in the input field. just click on it and it will go into the input field. for example, it speeds up deleting records from the database.
 This is done with jquery click and these methods.
-The application also uses the same jQuery method to modify and delete records in SQL databases.
+The application also uses the same jQuery method to edit and delete records in SQL databases.

 ADDING a NEW RECORD OR EDITING AN EXISTING ONE